« All articles

 We plotted results on a radar chart to give a view of how strongly and clearly each one was categorised.

-Some features were must-haves, which we had expected.
+Some features were Must-haves, which we had expected.
 These were things like saving or bookmarking recipes for later.
 Most of these features already existed on the platform.

-Some features were delighters, such as tips of the most common pitfalls for each recipe, or entering all the ingredients in your cupboards as a way of filtering recipes that you could make right now.
+Some features were Delighters, such as tips of the most common pitfalls for each recipe, or entering all the ingredients in your cupboards as a way of filtering recipes that you could make right now.
 Many of these were ideas for new features that didn't yet exist.

 A few results were particularly surprising, so we dug into the demographics and revealed segments based on age that had polar opposite views.